toposware/cheetah_evidence/README.md

 ---

-To perform security checks on the Cheetah curve:
+To perform security checks on the Cheetah curve (you may need to install `termcolor`):
 ```bash
 sage verify.sage
 ```